Lonking (OTCMKTS:LONKF) Lowered to “Hold” at Zacks Investment Research

-Zacks Investment Research lowered shares of Lonking (OTCMKTS:LONKF) from a buy rating to a hold rating in a research report released on Friday, Zacks.com reports.
+Lonking (OTCMKTS:LONKF) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Thursday, Zacks.com reports.

 According to Zacks, “Lonking Holdings Limited operates as construction machinery manufacturer in China engaged in the manufacture of wheel loaders, excavators, road roller, motor graders and forklifts.
 The company also develops and produces core components, including gearboxes, torque converters, axle, hydraulic components, gear pipes and driver shaft and etc. Lonking Holdings Limited is headquartered in Shanghai, China. “